ad-freiburg/qlever/docs/troubleshooting.md

 ## High RAM Usage During Runtime

-QLever uses an on-disk index and is usually able to operate with pretty low RAM usage.
-For example it can handle the full Wikidata KB + Wikipedia which is about 1.5 TB of index with less than 46 GB of RAM
+QLever uses an on-disk index and usually requires only a moderate amount of RAM.
+For example, it can handle the full Wikidata KB + Wikipedia, which is about 1.5 TB of index with less than 46 GB of RAM

-However, there are data layouts that currently lead to an excessive amount of memory being used.
+However, there are data layouts that currently lead to an excessive amount of memory being used:

 * The size of the KB vocabulary.
 Using the -l flag while building the index causes long and rarely used strings to be externalized to